thomasbrus/besturingssystemen/assignment-4/task-1/a/README.md

 It then asks for the teacher account and an assignments directory is built in the current directory.
 When the script is run again with `--add-students`, for every given student account a directory within the assignments directory is created.
 Existence of every user account is checked before continuing the bash script.

 ### Rights management
 The assignments directory is owned by the `teacher` group, and every student directory is owned by the student himself.
 Because the `setgid` bit is set, all new subdirectories will inherit the group from their parent (thus, `teacher`).
-After set-up the new directories are locked down (or all with `--lock-down`) by putting 070 rights on those student directories.
+After set-up the new directories are locked down (or all with `--lock-down`) by putting 0070 rights on those student directories.
 In this manner, only the group has r+w+x rights, and because the teacher account is part of the group which owns the directories, he can access everything.

-When is it unlocked (with `--unlock`), the rights on the student directories are set to 740.
-By this, the owner (which is for every student directory the student himself) gets r+w+x rights, and the teacher can only view or execute stuff.
+When is it unlocked (with `--unlock`), the rights on the student directories are set to 0770.
+By this, the owner (which is for every student directory the student himself) gets r+w+x rights.
 Everybody else (like other students) cannot see anything within the folder.
 `sticky` and `setuid` bits are not used.

 ## What shortcomings do we still have?